google/comprehensive-rust/src/basic-syntax/compound-types.md

 Arrays:

-*Arrays have elements of the same type, T, and length, N, which is fixed.
+*Arrays have elements of the same type, `T`, and length, `N`, which is a compile-time constant.

 *We can use literals to assign values to arrays.